sap-tutorials/abap-core-development/tutorials/abap-dev-create-table/abap-dev-create-table.md

 ### Add field city using existing data element

-Add a field based on a built-in domain.

 1. In the editor, enter the name for your field, followed by a colon:  **city:**.
 Ignore the error for now.